ugail/Phase-Space-Structure-for-Einstein-Field-Equations/README.md

 If you use this toolkit or the precomputed result tables, please cite the paper:

-> H. Ugail. *Geometric Phase-Space Structure in Cosmological Solutions of Einstein's Field Equations*.
-Under review.
+> Ugail, H. (2026).
+Geometric Phase-Space Structure in Cosmological Solutions of Einstein's Field Equations.
+ArXiv. https://arxiv.org/abs/2606.1707

 A related methodological idea, measuring the preservation or loss of theoretically meaningful structure rather than relying on a single generic score, appears in: